-Through the Free Fall Counter (FFC), the user can set the amount of time all three accelerometer axes must simultaneously remain below the FFTH acceleration threshold before the Free fall interrupt flag is sent through INT1 or INT2.
-This delay/debounce time is defined by the available 0 to 255 counts, which represent accelerometer samples taken at the rate defined by OFFI<2:0>.
+Through the Free Fall Counter (FFC), the user can set the amount of time all three accelerometer axes must simultaneously remain below the FFTH acceleration threshold before the Free fall interrupt flag is sent through the INT1 or the INT2 output pins.
+This delay/debounce time is defined by the available 0 to 255 counts, which represent accelerometer samples taken at the Free fall ODR defined by OFFI<2:0> bits in the FFCNTL register.
 Every count is calculated as 1/ODR delay period.
+Equation 8 shows how to calculate the FFC register value for a desired Free fall delay.
+The delay of 0.32 sec is a good starting point.